LuiseFreese/blog/bookings-cortana-findtime.md

 ## Use My Analytics/Insights to increase awareness, protect your time, and don't miss staying on track

-I use a service called [My Analatics](https://docs.microsoft.com/en-us/workplace-analytics/myanalytics/mya-landing-page) to protect my precious time, makes me aware of unhealthy working habits, support me in staying in touch with people relevant to me and increase my reach.
+I use a service called [My Analatics](https://docs.microsoft.com/en-us/workplace-analytics/myanalytics/mya-landing-page) to protect my precious time, makes me aware of unhealthy working habits, support me in staying in touch with people relevant to me and increase my reach

 ### How does My Analytics work?